Federal Direct Loan

 Federal Parent Loan for Undergraduate Students (PLUS) Loan

 A Federal Parent Loan for Undergraduate Students (PLUS) is a low-interest loan to help parents, step-parents, or legal guardians pay for their dependent student’s educational expenses.
 Students must complete the Free Application for Federal Student Aid (FAFSA) before a PLUS loan can be certified.
+Students must file the FAFSA as a dependent student, although the parent applying does not not have to be listed on the FAFSA.
+Parents must pass a credit check to be eligible for this loan.
 The parent is the borrower for the PLUS loan program.
 Generally, repayment begins within 60 days after the final loan disbursement is made to the borrower.
+If parents to not pass the credit check, the student can qualify for additional unsubsidized loan funds.
+Please see the Financial Aid Office for more information.